NoctisStellarium/Colledge_Assignments/README.md

-# A Brief Overwier About My Colledge Assignments
+# A Brief Overview About My Colledge Assignments

 This Repository is a Personal Archive of My Journey Through College - Featuring Assignments, Coding Exercises, and Hands-on Projects (From Foundational Programming Problems to Full-Fledged Mini-Projects.